Chance-Constrained Iterative Linear-Quadratic Stochastic Games: Abstract

 \section{Abstract}

-Dynamic game arises as a powerful paradigm for multi-robot planning, for which the safety constraints satisfaction is crucial.
+Dynamic game arises as a powerful paradigm for multi-robot planning, for which safety constraint satisfaction is crucial.
 Constrained stochastic games are of particular interest, as real-world robots need to operate and satisfy constraints under uncertainty.
-Existing methods for solving stochastic games handle constraints using soft penalties with hand-tuned weights.
-However, finding a suitable penalty weight is non-trivial and requires trial and error.
-In this paper, we propose the chance-constrained iterative linear-quadratic stochastic games (CCILQGames) algorithm.
-CCILQGames solves chance-constrained stochastic games using the augmented Lagrangian method, with the merit of automatically finding a suitable penalty weight.
+Existing methods for solving stochastic games handle chance constraints using exponential penalties with hand-tuned weights.
+However, finding a suitable penalty weight is nontrivial and requires trial and error.
+In this letter, we propose the chance-constrained iterative linear-quadratic stochastic games (CCILQGames) algorithm.
+CCILQGames solves chance-constrained stochastic games using the augmented Lagrangian method.
 We evaluate our algorithm in three autonomous driving scenarios, including merge, intersection, and roundabout.
-Experimental results and Monte Carlo tests show that CCILQGames could generate safe and interactive strategies in stochastic environments.
+Experimental results and Monte Carlo tests show that CCILQGames can generate safe and interactive strategies in stochastic environments.